 Understanding and complying with the new State regulations, we chose to move our Municipal Court to the Associate Circuit level.
-Our first Court date at the Callaway County Courthouse in Fulton was on September 8, 2017.
+Our first Court date at the Callaway County Courthouse in Fulton was on September 8th, 2017.
 We no longer have the expenses related to the staffing, training, or supplies for a Court Clerk or Municipal Judge.
 However, we must retain the services of a Prosecuting Attorney.
 Once a month, the County Court Clerk's office sends us a check and we pay the law enforcement training fee (LET) to the State; the remainder is placed in the City General fund.
-We are required to permanently house and retain the records of the New Bloomfield Municipal Court from its inception to the final Court date of June 5, 2017.
-This will be one of the ongoing costs to the City.
+We are required to permanently house and retain the records of the New Bloomfield Municipal Court from its inception to the final Court date of June 5th, 2017.
+This is one of the ongoing expenses to the City.